Celexa bipolar disorder

 As with all prescription medications, inform the prescribing doctor about any medical conditions you have been diagnosed with and any medications or supplements you currently take before starting treatment with Celexa.
 Celexa can interact with other medicines and substances, causing potentially serious side effects.
 Before beginning treatment with Celexa, let your doctor know if you are pregnant or are planning on becoming pregnant.

-• Drowsiness
+• Hives

 • Headache